 So that's it.

 Looking for more tips?
-Read THIS POST for an update on how I doubled her following from 15,000 to 30,000 in just 2 months.
+Read THIS POST for a few more tips on how I doubled her following from 15,000 to 30,000 in just 2 months.

 It's worth noting that I've never used strategies like loop giveaways or any sort of paid promotions / mentions.
 While these types of strategies can be helpful in growing your following, you definitely don't have to spend money to get followers!